Editorial Ethics and Best Practices Code

 4. Peer Review Process

-JER is committed to a rigorous, fair, and transparent peer review system, ensuring that all published content undergoes editorial oversight.
+The journal is committed to a rigorous, fair, and transparent peer review system, ensuring that all published content undergoes editorial oversight.

 • Manuscripts first undergo a desk review by the editorial team for scope, format, and ethical compliance.